-What does The Noose mean?
+What do you think The Noose means?

 A Perfect Circle: The Noose Meaning